AkintoyeOlamide/Telegram-bot/README.md

 ## testing

-In order for the testing to work you have to first make sure the game is working fine
+To test the game, you need to follow from step 1 to ensure the game is running fine and then run Rspec in the code directory.